RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 - `--samples`: Even with `--force`, samples won't be overwritten by default. `--force --samples` also overwrites samples.
 (Samples usually have a manually curated input and output that should not be overwritten easily.)
 - `--all`/`-a`: Fully regenerate all test cases, skipping the up-to-date check.
 - `--check-deterministic`: Check that the .in files are generated deterministically for all test cases, skipping the up-to-date check.
-- `--add-manual [directory]`: All testcases in the specified directory that do not have a corresponding entry in `generators.yaml` are added.
+- `--add-unlisted [directory]`: All testcases in the specified directory that do not have a corresponding entry in `generators.yaml` are added.
 - `--clean`: Delete all files/testcases not listed in `generators.yaml`.
 Without `-f`, this does a dry-run.
 - `--clean-generated`: Delete all generated files.
 Useful to save on disk space, since all this data can be regenerated.
 - `--jobs <number>`/`-j <number>`: The number of parallel jobs to use when generating testcases.
 Defaults to half the number of cores.
 Set to `0` to disable parallelization.